streetwriters/notesnook/docs/help/contents/rich-text-editor/images-attachments-and-embeds.md

 Notes aren't only text.
 You can drop an image into a note, attach a file of any type, play back an audio recording, preview a PDF beside what you're writing, and embed a video or a post from the web.
 Everything you attach is encrypted before it leaves your device.

 ::: info You need an account to attach anything Attachments are uploaded to your encrypted storage, so Notesnook asks you to log in the first time you try to add one — the message reads `{{notLoggedIn}}` on desktop and web, and `{{loginRequired}}` on mobile.
-On mobile your email also has to be confirmed.
 Storage and maximum file size depend on your plan; see [plans & limits](/plans-and-limits).
 :::

 <!-- TODO: screenshot — a note containing an image, a file attachment and an embedded video -->